-Friday, March 29, 2024
+Friday, November 8, 2024

-In last week’s article on how to prepare for drought, Dallas Mount talked about how our attachment to the animals we currently own can be detrimental to surviving a drought saying, “I won’t deny that having a home raised cow herd has advantages in experience and adaptivity.
-However, reluctance to liquidate cattle that we love is like a ball and chain around the neck of many ranchers.”
+In his article on how to prepare for drought, Dallas Mount talked about how our attachment to the animals we currently own can be detrimental to surviving a drought saying, “I won’t deny that having a home raised cow herd has advantages in experience and adaptivity.
+However, reluctance to liquidate cattle we love is like a ball and chain around the neck of many ranchers.”
 And this doesn’t go for just our animals.
 It goes for anything we own.

 What Dallas is talking about is “Sunk-Cost Bias” – the tendency to over value the things we have.
 It goes hand in hand with “Status-Quo Bias” – a tendency, when faced with a decision, to default to the way things have always been.
 Both these biases can prevent us from being good graziers and running successful businesses.